hermit-os/uhyve/README.md

 ## Signing uhyve to run on macOS Big Sur

-To allow the access to Apple's Hypervisor Framework, the hypervisor must be signed.
-With the following command, it is possible to self-sign uhyve.
+`uhyve` can be self-signed with the following command.

 ```sh
 codesign -s - --entitlements app.entitlements --force path_to_uhyve/uhyve
 ```

-Where the file `app.entitlements` has following content:
+The file `app.entitlements` must have following content:

 ```sh
 <?xml version="1.0" encoding="UTF-8"?>